What is Social Anxiety Disorder?

 How can social phobia therapy help you to make positive changes to the way that you feel?
 As with any anxiety my specialist programs work to address the underlying causes of my clients’ thoughts and feelings.
 Once these have been established then it is possible to help my clients to question their thought patterns and see the bigger picture.

 Initially, all my clients see me for a four-session program.
 Session one usually starts with a client assessment so I can get a better idea of how much my client’s social phobia is impacting their life.
-I will ask questions about their stress levels, fears and phobias, sleep patterns, confidence levels and their medical problems.
+I will ask questions about their stress levels, fears and phobias, sleep patterns, confidence levels and medical problems.
 This overview is a great starting point to identify the real problem areas.

 During session one my clients are taught deep relaxation techniques which can help to lessen their anxiety levels.
 Hypnosis for social anxiety is a great way of helping my clients to switch off and assists in prepping them for their remaining sessions.